Jumplez/Data-Structures/README.md

-Data Structures project in which we were asked to create an Quicksort,mergesort and heapsort algorithm in order to organise data in the first part.
+Data Structures project in which we were asked to create a Quicksort,mergesort and heapsort algorithm in order to organise data in the first part.
 Second part required binary search trees and hash tables in order to store data.